Kommer Kleijn SBC

 Stereography

 I have become professionally intersested in 3D cinematography since seeing my first 3D movie in a theme park.
 This must have been around 1995.
 Since then I started studying stereography and the ways the human visual system deals with the two different images.
-About three years later, a director I worked with for theme park movies managed to get our first S3D assignment: An interactive theme park movie combining live action, CGI and virtual reality.
-We started looking for a camera but could not find anything that could fit our needs and we wound up designing and building a 3D camera from scratch in collaboration with the virtual reality company on the show.
+About three years later, a director I worked with for theme park movies, and equally interested managed to get us our first S3D assignment: An interactive theme park movie combining live action, CGI and virtual reality.
+We started looking for a camera but could not find anything that would fit our needs and so we wound up designing and building a 3D camera from scratch in collaboration with the virtual reality company on the show.
 The virtual reality company was also instrumental in helping us with learning 3D setups as they had a real-time rendering system in S3D coupled to a Barco projector and shutter glasses.
-This allowed us to try many settings of interaxials and convergence and see immediate results in movement as we could fly around with the virtual camera with joy-sticks in a choice of virtual sets.
+This allowed us to try many settings of interaxials and convergence and see immediate results, also in movement as we could fly around with the virtual camera with joy-sticks in a choice of virtual sets.
 This gained us a base of stereo experience allowing us to pull of the first project succesfully :-).
 During our shoot, a stereoscopic virtual studio was set up, which allowed us to check the position of our live actress against the virtual set.
 With coders on the camera head we could see a real time provisional composit and check the position of the actress in 3D space against the set and against her CGI counterplayers.
 The images were recorded clean as final compositing was done in post.
-A separate SGI computer recorded all camera moves.
+A separate SGI computer recorded all camera move metadata.
 Pictures of this shooting are here.

 Following this first experience I was contacted soon after because other productions also bumped on the lack of 3D cameras and 3D knowledge and found me through my web site.
 I then shot several 3D projects, with a wide palette of equipment, and a wide palette of destinations as well.
-I learned about the parameters and how they can be very different depending the screen it must be seen on, and also the circumstances it will be seen in (Theme park, Giant Screen, Cinema, TV).
+I learned about the parameters and how they can be very different depending the screen it must be seen on, and also the circumstances it will be seen in (Theme park, Giant Screen, Cinema Theatre, TV).

 3D Video Stereoscopic Screening Room installed since 2002.